|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Cinnamon, nutmeg and sweet orange marmalade add a wonderful fall flavor to these cranberry muffins.
-If you're looking to take these muffins to the next level, we recommend adding either chopped pecans or walnuts for a bit of extra texture.
-To enhance the orange flavor, add a few teaspoons of fresh, finely grated orange zest to the dry ingredients.
+Cinnamon, nutmeg, and sweet orange marmalade add a wonderful fall flavor to these cranberry nut muffins.
+Take them to the next level and make sure you add either the chopped pecans or walnuts for a bit of extra texture.
+To enhance the orange citrus flavor, add a few teaspoons of fresh, finely grated orange zest to the dry ingredients.

 - 1/4 cup sugar